-I attended AFROPUNK and here's what happened - Adios Barbie
+I Attended AFROPUNK and Here's What Happened - Adios Barbie

 There is something meaningful behind putting your identity first before power such as black power, gay power, women power etc. We can all come together and utilize our differences as our strengths.

 AFROPUNK is not only about the discussion of what needs to change but rather acting upon that change.
 Wear your natural hair to work and clap back at the haters telling you to ‘brush it’.
 Resist racist assholes by calling them into the conversation and educating them.
 Fight sexism in the workplace by proving how capable you are to get shit done.
 Spend your money at local POC business.
 Register to vote and work towards registration equality for those in underrepresented communities.
 Don’t let anyone tell you can’t do something based on the size of your body, instead prove them wrong.
-Support black trans women by inviting them into the power structure and decision-making process.
+Support black trans women by inviting them into the conversation and decision-making process.
 Find others who are just as passionately angry and resist together.

 FINAL THOUGHTS